 It wasn’t long before our son Jeff joined me in the business.
 We were striving for very straight body work, high quality paint work, and a high level of detail in all areas and systems.

 Over the years our goal has been to continue to improve quality, detail work, and utilize the finest products and materials as they arrive in the industry.
+We continue to attend Akzo Nobel Sikkens Training Center to improve our knowledge of new techniques and refinish products.

 About Jeff Brekke